 We often think of microbes as single cells that can be easily targeted by drugs, alternative medicine or our own immune systems.
 However, the reality is much more complicated.
 Many of these pathogens have evolved remarkably sophisticated ways to evade our best efforts at treatment.

-Some of you may have heard of biofilms, and how they can protect pathogenic microorganisms from our immune system.
+Some of you may have heard of biofilms, especially if you’re familiar with Lyme Disease, and how they can protect pathogenic microorganisms from your immune system.
 Biofilms are structures that are formed naturally by many bacteria and fungi.
-They can make conditions like urinary tract infections, ear infections and Candida overgrowth much more difficult to treat.
+They can make conditions like urinary tract infections, ear infections, and Candida overgrowth much more difficult to treat.

 The traditional way of looking at a microorganism was to examine it in a laboratory.
 Various antibiotics, antifungals and other treatments could then be applied, and the results collated and shared.
 However, as effective as this methodology can be, it does not take into account what happens when large numbers of those microorganisms group together in the human body.

 Research over the past 10-20 years has started to show that microorganisms behave very differently when grouped together.
 In fact, some treatments that might work very well on a single cell can be complete failures against a large, well-established population.
 In many cases, this is because of biofilms.

 A biofilm is a polysaccharide matrix that acts as a protective structure for the microorganism.
 In effect, the pathogen can hide within it.
 By producing a biofilm, the microorganism creates a shield to protect itself from whatever your doctor and immune system can throw at it.

 Biofilms can exist both inside and outside the body.
 Sometimes they can even be useful (there are a number of industrial applications), but for the most part they are bad news.
 Much of the research has looked at Candida biofilms on items like prosthetic heart valves, intravenous catheters, and hip replacements.
 However, biofilms are also part of the development of many clinical infections that develop in our bodies.